in2workspace/in2-verifier-api/README.md

 ---

-## Section 2: Configuring the External Identity Provider in Keycloak
+## Section 2: Configuring the Verifier as an External Identity Provider in Keycloak

-### Step 1: Configure the Verifier as an External Identity Provider
+### Step 1: Add a New Provider for ECDSA Keys

 Access **Realm Settings** → **Keys** → **Add Providers**, and add a new provider of type **ecdsa-generated** with elliptic curve **P-256**.
 <div style="border: 1px solid #ddd; padding: 10px; border-radius: 5px; background: #f9f9f9;">